sukritiRaj2001/Tic-toe-project/README.md

-# Tic-toe-project
+# Tic-Tac-Toe
-It is gaming project
+It is gaming  mini-project